 How Can EAPs Support Employees with Borderline Personality Disorder?

-Employee Assistance Programs (EAPs) are valuable resources for supporting employees with Borderline Personality Disorder.
+Employee Assistance Programs (EAPs) are valuable resources for supporting employees with Borderline Personality Disorder, especially if they are part of your workplace policy.

 These programs typically offer confidential counseling services, access to mental health professionals, and personalized support, all of which can significantly enhance BPD employee abilities in managing workplace stress and emotional regulation.